Project Excalibur: High Frontier

 By this time, LLNL was not the only group lobbying the government about space-based weapons.
 In 1979, Daniel O. Graham had been asked by Ronald Reagan to begin exploring the idea of missile defense, and in the years since had become a strong advocate of what was earlier known as Project BAMBI (Ballistic Missile Boost Intercept), but now updated as "Smart Rocks".
 This required dozens of large satellites carrying many small, relatively simple missiles which would be launched at the ICBMs and track them like a conventional heat seeking missile.

 That same year, Malcolm Wallop and his aide Angelo Codevilla wrote an article on "Opportunities and Imperatives in Ballistic Missile Defense", which was to be published later that year in Strategic Review.
+Their concept, known simply as the Space Based Laser, used large chemical lasers placed in orbit.
 They were later joined by Harrison Schmidt and Teller in forming what became known as the "laser lobby", advocating the building of laser-based BMD systems.
-Their concept, known simply as the Space Based Laser, used large chemical lasers placed in orbit.

-Graham was able to garner interest from other Republican supporters, and formed a group who would help advocate for his concept.
-The group was chaired by Karl Bendetsen and was provided space at the Heritage Foundation.
+Graham was able to garner interest from other Republican supporters and formed a group who would help advocate for his concept.
+The group was chaired by Karl Bendetsen and was provided space at The Heritage Foundation.
 The group invited the laser lobby to join them to plan a strategy to introduce these concepts to the incoming president.

-At one of the Heritage meetings, Graham said there was a serious problem for the Excalibur concept.
-He noted that if the Soviets launched a missile at the satellite, the US had only two choices – they could allow the missile to hit Excalibur and destroy it, or it could defend itself by shooting down the missile, which would also destroy Excalibur.
+At one of the Heritage Foundation meetings, Graham said there was a serious problem with the Excalibur concept, noting that if the Soviets launched a missile at the satellite, the US had only two choices – they could allow the missile to hit Excalibur and destroy it, or it could defend itself by shooting down the missile, which would also destroy Excalibur.
 In either case, a single missile would destroy the station, which invalidated the entire concept of the system in terms of having a single weapon that would destroy a large portion of the Soviet fleet.

 At the time, Teller was stumped.
-At the next meeting, he and Wood had an answer, apparently Teller's own concept; instead of being based on satellites, Excalibur would be placed in submarines and "pop-up" when the Soviets launched their missiles.
+At the next meeting, he and Wood had an answer, apparently Teller's own concept.
+Instead of being based on satellites, Excalibur would be placed in submarines and "pop-up" when the Soviets launched their missiles.
 This would also bypass another serious concern, that nuclear weapons in space were outlawed and it was unlikely the government or public would allow these.